Tavernari/ReSwiftMiddleware/README.md

 # ReSwiftMiddleware
-I have used the [ReSwift] Framework so when I need to implement middlewares a see it a little bit confused to use so I made this tool to help others developers to create MiddleWares.
+I have used the [ReSwift] Framework, so when I needed to implement middlewares, a see it a little bit confused to use, so I made this tool to help others to create MiddleWares.

 # About
 This library has two important structs `MiddlewaresCollection` and `MiddlewareExecutor`.